-Besides the core programs available at NAA we offer specialized training for qualified candidates.
-NAA's two week program is designed for those individuals with aviation maintenance background.
-This Aviation Maintenance Certification (AMC) program is ideal for former military personnel with aviation maintenance experience.
-There is also one week Inspection Authorization (IA) program for technicians who have an A&P license and three years of work experience.
+NAA also offers two specialized training courses for qualified candidates.
+The two-week Aviation Maintenance Certification (AMC) program is ideal for former military personnel with previous aviation maintenance experience.
+There is also a one-week Inspection Authorization (IA) program for technicians who have an A&P license and have three years of work experience.

-At NAA students learn about aviation through 3 primary modes; classroom instruction accompanied by text and work book review, team oriented projects in a laboratory setting which simulate on the job skills, and real world experience working on aircraft at our hangar facilities.
+At NAA students learn the curriculum through three primary modes: classroom instruction accompanied by text and workbook review, team oriented projects in a laboratory setting which simulate on the job skills and real world experience working on aircraft at our hangar.

-Highly qualified Aviation Maintenance, Avionics and Professional Pilot instructors add experience to the highest level of instruction.
+Highly qualified aviation maintenance and avionics instructors add experience to the highest level of instruction.
 Emphasis is placed on the student’s mastery of career-related skills and builds self-confidence for entry into the industry upon graduation.

 For gainful employment information and statistics please click here.